Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 <!-- ### `v1.0` -->
 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
-❗ Note: this is only for changing one key to another, it is NOT possible to map combinations
+❗ Note 1: this is only for changing one key to another, it is NOT possible to map combinations
 (example CTRL+C) to a key, to do this you need a tool.

+💡 Note 2: you can find [other sources](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#-other-sources) at the bottom of this page.

 ---

-- 💡 You can download all (this readme, the example and the remover) [here 💾](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
+- 💾 You can download all (this readme, the example and the remover) [here 💾](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
 or just click on "Code" then "Download ZIP".

   - The EXAMPLE file (Rebind.reg) it's meant to be edited by you.